WPManageNinja/mollie-for-paymattic/README.md

 - markAsPaid
 - validateSubscription (If your payment have subscription option it will validate the subscription)

-Implements all the methods as exact, you may need to make slight changes only where you find mollie is written.
+Implements all the methods of MollieProcessor.php as exact, you may need to make slight changes only where you find mollie is indicated.

 #### IPN.php file
-Most of the payment mehtod require ipn(Instant payment notification) setup to make payment smooth and reliable.
+Most of the payment mehtod require ipn(Instant payment notification) setup to make payment smooth, secure and reliable such as paypal, mollie , stripe uses ipn.

+##### methods
+- verifyIPN (after recieviing an ipn through our provided webhook it verifies if it is a real and authenticated ipn from desired payment gateway)
+- handleIpn (Handle the
+- makeApiCall (Where it makes the api call with all the necessary authorization keys and arguments for any kind of payment api interaction)

+Implement all the methods of <b>API/IPN.php</b> file as usual and replace <b>mollie</b> with your cutom payment.

+That's it You just integrated a cutom payment module with payment. :relaxed: